Masahiro Morioka: Biography

-Morioka was born in Kōchi Prefecture, Japan, in 1958 and entered The University of Tokyo in 1977.
+Morioka was born in Kōchi Prefecture, Japan, in 1958 and entered the University of Tokyo in 1977.
 In the beginning he studied physics and mathematics but he later turned to philosophy and ethics.
-In graduate school he specialized in bioethics and environmental ethics, a newly emerging field at that time as well as Wittgenstein’s later philosophy.
+In graduate school he specialized in bioethics and environmental ethics, a newly emerging field at that time as well as Wittgenstein's later philosophy.
 He published two books on bioethics, An Invitation to the Study of Life and Brain Dead Person, and moved to the International Research Center for Japanese Studies, Kyoto, in 1988.
-There he wrote several books including How to Live in a Post-religious Age and Consciousness Communication; the former is a philosophical and psychological analysis of Aum Shinrikyo’s sarin gas attack on the Tokyo subway that occurred in 1995 and the latter discusses subconscious interactions in the age of computer communications (Consciousness Communication won The Telecom Social Science award in 1993).
-He spent one year as a visiting scholar at Wesleyan University, Connecticut, USA, in 1991.
+There he wrote several books including How to Live in a Post-religious Age and Consciousness Communication; the former is a philosophical and psychological analysis of Aum Shinrikyo's sarin gas attack on the Tokyo subway that occurred in 1995 and the latter discusses subconscious interactions in the age of computer communications (Consciousness Communication won The Telecom Social Science award in 1993).
+He spent one year as a visiting scholar at Wesleyan University, Connecticut, US, in 1991.

 In 1997, he moved to Osaka Prefecture University where he taught philosophy and ethics.
-In 2001 he published Life Studies Approaches to Bioethics, in which he discussed brain death and organ transplantation, feminist bioethics and abortion, the disability rights movement, and new forms of eugenics from the perspective of “life studies.”
+In 2001 he published Life Studies Approaches to Bioethics, in which he discussed brain death and organ transplantation, feminist bioethics and abortion, the disability rights movement, and new forms of eugenics from the perspective of "life studies".
 In this book he introduces concepts such as "the fundamental sense of security" and "the reality of a deeply shaken self", which he discovered through an examination of Japanese bioethics literature written in the 1970s.
 He published Painless Civilization, mentioned above, in 2003.
 This is considered by many his most important and influential book to date.
-His books on men’s studies, also mentioned above, have been frequently referred to in the field of gender studies.
+His books on men's studies, also mentioned above, have been frequently referred to in the field of gender studies.
 He published Manga Introduction to Philosophy in 2013.
-He played an important role in the revision of the organ transplantation law in Japan in the years 2000-2009.
+He played an important role in the revision of the organ transplantation law in Japan in the years 2000–2009.
 He asserted that organs should not be harvested from small children who have been declared brain dead but his proposal was ultimately rejected by the Diet.

 He moved to the School of Human Sciences, Waseda University, in 2015.
+A critical study of antinatalist philosophy, Would It Have Been Better Never to Have Been Born? sparked much discussion in Japan in 2020.